 To read more about these, please review our Constitution.

-To ensure the party and its candidates live up to our values, all AusFeds candidates must also sign up to The Community Pact thereby showing their commitment to the people of Australia.
+To ensure the party and its candidates live up to our values, all AFP candidates must sign up for The Community Commitment, thereby showing their commitment to the people of Australia.

-"Signing of and commitment to the Public Pact:
+"Signing of a contract to the Community Commitment: